ucldc/ingest_deploy/update_beanstalk_index/README.md

 # Building beanstalk for UCLDC Solr index

-The solr index that powers the Calisphere website is hosted on the AWS Elasticbeanstalk platform.
+The Solr index that powers the Calisphere website is hosted on the AWS Elastic Beanstalk platform.

 The CNAME solr.calisphere.org points to https://ucldc-solr.us-west-2.elasticbeanstalk.com, whichever beanstalk environment which is at this address will be the server for our search requests.

-The beanstalk is hosted in the Oregon (us-west-2) AWS region.
+The Beanstalk is hosted in the Oregon (us-west-2) AWS region.
 The application name is ucldc-solr.
 Currently it runs on only one micro ec2 instance.

 The process to create a new production index is as follows:

-1. Optimize the solr index
+1. Optimize the Solr index
-2. push the index to S3
+2. Push the index to S3
-3. clone the existing environment
+3. Clone the existing environment
-4. in the cloned environment, set the env var INDEX_PATH to the new index sub-path in S3
+4. In the cloned environment, set the env var INDEX_PATH to the new index sub-path in S3
 5. Rebuild the cloned environment
-6. check that the cloned environment is serving up the new index
+6. Check that the cloned environment is serving up the new index
 7. Swap URLs from existing environment to the new cloned environment

 This will put in place the new index.